 Just remember this simple principle the next time you have the urge to react.
 Just stay calm, take a few breaths and relax.

-I have a Free Deep Relaxation Therapy that you can download and use to help cultivate positivity and calmness in your life.
+I have a Guided Deep Relaxation Therapy that you can download and use to help cultivate calmness and positivity in your life.

 Guided Deep Relaxation Therapy